-Fig. 39: Remove float, magnets and spring
+Fig. 40: Remove float, magnets and spring

-- 5. Rotate the inner section as a unit 180° and remove the spring and float with magnets - 6.
-Detach the sight glass from the process connection (inlet) by turning slightly - 7.
-If necessary, remove the O-rings from the individual parts.
+- 5. Rotate the inner section 180° and remove the spring and float with magnets. - Carefully separate the sight glass from the process connection (inlet) by turning the sight glass slightly. - 7.
+If necessary, remove the O-rings form the individual parts

+O-ring replacement

-O-ring replacement It is recommended that the O-rings be replaced during maintenance.
+It is recommended that the Orings be replaced during maintenance.